Saeed762/multiple-linear-regression-normal-equation/README.md

 # Author

-Ali Mizard
+saeed hafez

-Software Engineering Student
+ml and sw engineer Student
 Interested in AI, Machine Learning, and NLP.